Frequently Asked Questions

 “How many reviews do I need to do each year to get onto the ERB?
 More generally, how do I get onto the ERB?”

 ERB membership is determined by a compensatory set of considerations including recent citations in JCR, recent publications, and reviews (number, quality, timeliness).
 The determination is made across the field on a relative basis so there is no fixed number.
-ERB members must also be at least five years post PhD.
+ERB members must also be at least three years post PhD.

 “How do I become an ad hoc reviewer?
 Can I volunteer?”

 Yes, thank you.
-Please contact the editorial office at firstname.lastname@example.org so that we can include you in our database of reviewers.
+Please contact the editorial office so that we can include you in our database of reviewers.
 Once added, you will need to update your information at the “my info” link (selecting areas of expertise and providing us a link to your CV).

 “Is it a problem if my review is late?”